HealthFree

 Frequently Asked Questions

-A FeNa below 1% suggests a pre-renal cause (like dehydration), where the kidneys are aggressively reabsorbing sodium.
+A FeNa below 1% suggests a prerenal cause of AKI (such as dehydration or heart failure), where the kidneys are aggressively reabsorbing sodium to preserve volume.

-A FeNa above 2% suggests intrinsic renal damage, such as Acute Tubular Necrosis (ATN).
+A FeNa above 2% suggests intrinsic renal damage, most commonly Acute Tubular Necrosis (ATN), where damaged tubules can no longer reabsorb sodium effectively.

 Can diuretics affect FeNa?

 Yes.
-Diuretics increase sodium excretion, which can make a pre-renal state look like an intrinsic one.
-In such cases, the Fractional Excretion of Urea (FeUrea) is often used instead.
+Diuretics increase sodium excretion, making a prerenal state appear intrinsic.
+In patients on diuretics, the Fractional Excretion of Urea (FeUrea) is preferred: below 35% suggests prerenal, above 50% suggests intrinsic.

 Secure and Private